happydasch/nspanel_haui/docs/panels/panel_media.md

 `type: media`

-The media entity panel allows to control a single media entity.
+The media entity panel allows to control a media entity.
+It displays the currently playing song and allows to control the media player.

 ## Popup